AustinHudson/WhoIsLeavingEarth.com/README.md

 # WhoIsLeavingEarth.com
-A live website which shows upcoming rocket launches as well as information about the Astronauts who are currently in space.
+A website which shows upcoming rocket launches as well as information about the Astronauts who are currently in space.

 * The infromation for the upcoming missions to space was scpraped and parsed from [Space Flight Now](https://spaceflightnow.com/launch-schedule/).